 Jesuits efforts in the fight against HIV and AIDS in Africa include offering services such as HIV Care and Treatment, Psycho-social Support through Voluntary Counseling and Testing, Spiritual and Psycho-social Counseling and Integral Human Development through livelihood support and giving education sponsorship to orphans and vulnerable children affected and infected with HIV and AIDS.

 AJAN through its AJAN HIV and AIDS Prevention Programme for the Youth (AHAPPY) Programme seeks to empower the youth in Africa to live responsibly.
-The AJAN Resource Centre (ARC) gives various audiences a platform to access HIV and AIDS resources through its online and physical library.

 In the Central African Province (ACE), AJAN operates in the Democratic Republic of Congo.
 Centre Maisha and the Foyer Louis de Gonzague (Aloysius Gonzaga Forum) are leading AJAN HIV and AIDS Projects in Kisangani and Kikwit regions respectively.